Memory-Efficient Recursive Evaluation of 3-Center Gaussian Integrals: Analysis

 Our design of an efficient evaluation method of a 3-center 2-body integral over contracted Gaussians started with the following assumptions: \begin{itemize} \item the ket Gaussian will always be a solid harmonic Gaussian rather than a Cartesian Gaussian; i.e. our targets are $(\ga \gb|\gC)$ integrals; \item each device kernel will evaluate multiple target shell-sets of a given type to ensure enough work to offset the overhead of the kernel launch from the host; \item each shell-set will be evaluated in a single thread block, with parallelism over integrals and/or primitives (contrast such {\em intra}-shell-set parallelism to parallelization over multiple shell-sets in Ref. \citenum{VRG:pritchard:2016:JCC}); \item integrals over Gaussians with $L$ up to 6 with low and high $K$ are targeted. \end{itemize} Our primary target is evaluation of integrals in using double precision floating point arithmetic (FP64) on high-end GPU devices of today, namely the NVIDIA V100 card.

 We first considered the Rys quadrature.\cite{VRG:dupuis:1976:JCP,VRG:rys:1983:JCC} General consensus is that it is the most memory efficient algorithm for high angular momentum integrals.
-However, its FLOP counts are significantly suboptimal for low-$L$ high-$K$ integrals.
-Rys quadrature is also more difficult to generalize to non-Coulomb integrals compared to the Boys function-based recursive schemes.\cite{VRG:ahlrichs:2006:PCCPP} Most importantly, it is not as well suited for evaluation of high angular momentum integrals as we believed.
+However, its FLOP counts are significantly suboptimal for low-$L$ high-$K$ integrals.\footnote{Note that the total FLOP count is not necessarily a good performance model for complex codes like integral kernels.} Rys quadrature is also more difficult to generalize to non-Coulomb integrals compared to the Boys function-based recursive schemes.\cite{VRG:ahlrichs:2006:PCCPP} Most importantly, it is not as well suited for evaluation of high angular momentum integrals as we believed.
 Consider $(hh|\textswab{i})$ shell-set.
 In addition to $21^2 \times 13=5733$ words ($\approx 46$ kB in FP64) needed to hold the result, the direct (HRR-free) Rys strategy requires storing 9 (number of roots) $\times$ 3 (number of Cartesian axes) $ \times 6^2 \times7 $ 1-d integrals, or $\approx 54$ kB.
 Without resorting to batched evaluation this requires 100 kB of shared memory to launch just 1 thread block per SM; this exceeds the shared memory capability of all but the latest high-end NVIDIA A100 device.